Nininger's Mill

-Nininger's Mill, also known as Tinker Mill, is a historic grist mill located near Daleville, Botetourt County, Virginia.
+Nininger's Mill, also known as Tinker Mill, is a historic gristmill located near Daleville, Botetourt County, Virginia.
 The mill was built about 1847, and is a three-story, brick structure with a gable roof.
 Wood-frame additions added in the 20th century, are found on the north and east walls.
 Also on the property is a contributing simple one-story, wood-frame late 19th-century house.
 The mill was converted to a restaurant in 1980.

 It was listed on the National Register of Historic Places in 1980.